LucyNayeonChoi/Loreal-Sustainability-Project-SAFE/README.md

 ## Key Components
 Introduction - Explains the use of sustainability analysis in the cosmetics industry.

-Model Description - Lays down the SAFE method in a step-by-step manner, the methodology of calculating the overall sustainability through fuzzy analytics.
+Model Description - Lays down the SAFE model in a step-by-step manner, the methodology of calculating the overall sustainability through fuzzy analytics.

 Results - Interprets the final score and findings of the model.
 The final score is evaluated on a [0,1] scale, and the other points of interest include the best and worst performing features and the most sensitive features.